infinityworks/Policies/ISO-27001/virusprotection/readme.md

 ## Detection

 * Any activities with the intention to create and/or distribute malicious programs within Infinity Works are prohibited without prior permission from the ISMS Committee.
 * Virus-infected computers must be removed from the network until they are verified as virus-free.
-If a virus is detected on your workstation and the anti-virus software can not eliminate the virus, contact the Security Comittee.
+If a virus is detected on your workstation and the anti-virus software can not eliminate the virus, contact the ISMS Comittee.

 ## Penalties